Arizona vs. Houston odds, prediction, time: 2026 college basketball picks for Feb. 21 from proven model

 SportsLine's model simulated Houston Cougars vs. Arizona Wildcats on Saturday and revealed its college basketball picks for this Big 12 matchup

 First place is on the line in the Big 12 when the fourth-ranked Arizona Wildcats battle the second-ranked Houston Cougars in a key matchup on Saturday afternoon.
 Arizona is coming off a 75-68 win over BYU on Wednesday, while Houston dropped a 70-67 decision at Iowa State on Monday.
-The Wildcats (24-2, 11-2 Big 12), who are 7-2 against ranked opponents this season, are 6-1 on the road in 2025-26.
-The Cougars (23-3, 11-2 Big 12), who are 4-3 against ranked foes, are 13-0 on their home court.
+The Wildcats (24-2, 11-2 Big 12) are 6-1 on the road in 2025-26.
+The Cougars (23-3, 11-2 Big 12) are 13-0 on their home court.
 Koa Peat (lower leg) is out for Arizona, while Houston will be without Kordel Jefferson (knee).

-Tipoff from Fertitta Center in Houston is set for 3 p.m.
+Tipoff fromthe Fertitta Center in Houston is set for 3 p.m.
 ET.
-Houston leads the all-time series 8-6, including wins in each of the last three games.
-Houston is a 5.5-point favorite in the latest Arizona vs. Houston odds from DraftKings Sportsbook, while the over/under for total points scored is 141.5.
+Houston is a 6.5-point favorite in the latest Arizona vs. Houston odds from DraftKings Sportsbook, while the over/under for total points scored is 141.5.
 Before making any Arizona vs. Houston picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: